wikimedia/restbase-mod-table-cassandra/doc/SecondaryIndexes.md

 consistent index reads & offer more consistent reads on request.

 ### Index time bucketing
-For indexes with fast-changing values, the `_ever` index will accumulate a lot of cruft with `_deleted` entries over time, which queries need to step over.
+For indexes with fast-changing values, a single `_ever` index will accumulate a lot of cruft with `_deleted` entries over time, which queries need to step over.
 Additionally, queries in the past are likely to only match a small subset of the latest index entries.
 To avoid this, we can build indexes for static time windows, e.g. a month as in '2012-12' using both the raw data and the `_ever` index.
 This looks like a bit of work, but we can tackle & refine this later.

 ## REST interface
 General idea: `bucket//indexName/key1/..`